code-cracker/code-cracker/README.md

 1. **Info**: Just an alternative way (ex: replacing for with foreach).
 Clearly a matter of opinition.
 All options are correct.
 2. **Warning**: Code that could/should be improved.
 It is a code smell and most likely is wrong, but there are situations where the pattern is acceptable or desired.
 3. **Error**: Clearly a mistake (ex: throwing ArgumentException with an non-existent parameter).
 There is no situation where this code could be correct.
 There are no differences of opinion.

+### Definition of Done

+The DoD is still evolving.
+At the present time the checklist is as follows:

+1. Builds
+2. Has tests for analyzers, code fixes and refactoring (analyzers have to include test cases where they do not provide diagnostics as well)
+3. All tests pass
+4. Analyzers follow the guidelines for names
+  1. Always named `<featurename>Analyzer`
+  2. Always name the diagnostic ids formated as `CC0000`.
+5. Code fixes should follow the guidelines for names
+  1. Always named `<featurename>CodeFixProvider`
+  2. Always export the name in the format `CodeCracker<featurename>CodeFixProvider`
+5. Refactorings should follow the guidelines for names
+  1. Always named `<featurename>CodeRefactoringProvider`
+  2. Always name the refactoring id as `CodeCracker<featurename>`
+6. Follow the coding standards present on the other code files.

 ### Start working